buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_ElectricalDeviceCommon.md

 # Pset_ElectricalDeviceCommon

-A collection of properties that are commonly used by electrical device types.
+A collection of properties that are commonly used by electrical device types.<!-- end of definition -->

 ## Comments